Touille/ED-Warthog-Target-Script/README.md

 When you launch the Game, the script start with this states (according the switch position for LGears and CScoop).
 If, for example, hardpoints is already deployed you should "tell" to the script it is without sending Command Key ; Press [S3] and Joystick MASTER Mode Control Button Longpress, to "align" the Harpoints state betwen game and script.
 That goes for LGears and CScoop to.
-You can Switch the states withous sending game commands, like previously, Press [S3] and switch LGears or/and CScoop if "mis aligned"
+You can Switch the states without sending game commands, like previously, Press [S3] and switch LGears or/and CScoop if "mis aligned"

 The Optimal PIP Mode, make Backup of Previous engaged PIP.
 By Default it will return to //2 SYS 2 ENG 2 WEP (0) if you don't make change before deploying Hardpoints or Fire after the game launch.
 I suggest, when you launch the game, to make one change to PIP before deploying hardpoints and another before fire, so the script can backup those value.